Angel-125/MOLE/GameData/WildBlueIndustries/MOLE/Readme.txt

 ---REVISION HISTORY---

+1.5.1
+- Restricted the number of contracts that are offered and/or active.
+- Fixed a situation where experiments weren't registering as completed.
+- Contracts won't be offered until you've orbited the target world and have unlocked the proper tech tree.
+- Contracts that must be returned to the homeworld must be landed or splashed.

 1.5.0 LDEF: Long Duration Exposure Facility
 This release introduces an alternative method for conducting MOLE's station experiments in the form of LDEF Experiment Modules.
 There are a number of these external experiment modules to choose from.
 Simply fly an experiment to the station (or fly stand-alone using the support modules), start the experiment, and make sure that all the pre-requisites are met.
 Once the pre-requisites are met and the experiment has accumulated sufficient LabTime and/or other required resources, then either return the experiment module to Kerbin or transfer the data to a Mobile Processing Lab for further processing.